bitsofcotton/puts_cc/README.md

 # Sample working methods
 Detect unknown words with lword command, and add words.txt by human or machine learning.
 Then, get rough block by stat command, and add to dictionary.

-However, the data we get with this method is only a technic collection, not the structure itself.
+However, the data we get with this method is only a technique collection, not the structure itself.

 # Another downloads
 * https://ja.osdn.net/projects/puts-cc/